R4yanW1ang/chatbot-arena/README.md

 # chatbot-arena
-Deployed LLM that accepts prompt (a question) + responses from two Large language models, and returns human preferance on these two responses (a tie is also possible).
+Deployed LLM that accepts prompt (a question) + responses from two Large language models.

----
+The app returns human preferance on these two responses (a tie is also possible).

 base_model: unsloth/gemma-2-9b-it-bnb-4bit
 library_name: transformers, peft
 ---